Saint Seiya

 Saint Seiya (Seinto Seiya), also known as Saint Seiya: Knights of the Zodiac or simply Knights of the Zodiac (translated from the French title Les Chevaliers du Zodiaque), is a Japanese manga series written and illustrated by Masami Kurumada.
 It was serialized in Shueisha's shōnen manga magazine Weekly Shōnen Jump from 1985 to 1990, with its chapters collected in 28 tankōbon volumes.
 In North America, the manga was licensed for English release by Viz Media.

 The story follows five mystical warriors called the Saints who fight wearing sacred sets of armor named "Cloths", the designs of which derive from the various constellations the characters have adopted as their destined guardian symbols.
 The Saints have sworn to defend the reincarnation of the Olympian goddess Athena in her battle against other gods who want to dominate Earth.

-The manga was adapted by Toei Animation into a 114-episode anime television series broadcast on TV Asahi from 1986 to 1989.
+The manga was adapted by Toei Animation into a 114-episode anime television series, broadcast on TV Asahi from 1986 to 1989.
 The anime series was followed by a 31-episode original video animation (OVA) series, subtitled The Hades Chapter, released from 2002 to 2008.
 Four animated feature films premiered in Japanese theaters from 1987 to 1989, with a fifth in 2004 and a sixth in 2014.
 A live-action film adaptation premiered in 2023.

 The Saint Seiya manga had over 50 million copies in circulation by 2022, making it one of the best-selling manga series of all time.

 A manga sequel by Kurumada, titled Saint Seiya: Next Dimension, was serialized from 2006 to 2024.
+A third series by Kurumada, Saint Seiya: Heaven Chapter, started in 2026.
 Several spin-off manga by different authors have also been created.